 WannaCry, Not Petya, Bitpaymer, you name it—ransomware attacks are now regularly making international news.
-As a result, organizations of every shape and size are looking for simple, seamless ransomware detection software that will help keep their critical systems and data safe.
+As a result, organizations of every shape and size are looking for simple, seamless ransomware detection and protection software that will help keep their critical systems and data safe.

 Enter, automated ransomware detection, conveniently packaged on a backup and recovery appliance.